 If you have been injured or have lost a loved one as a result of another person's negligence, you deserve to be fully compensated for your losses.
 Whether you were hurt in a truck accident or auto accident, have suffered injuries as a result of a medical malpractice incident or were a victim of corporate negligence — the simple fact is that you should not be forced to pay the price for another person's careless or reckless actions.

 The legal system gives you the right to seek justice for these wrongs — take advantage of your rights.
-The most effective step you can take to secure your right to fair compensation for your losses is to hire a Cincinnati personal injury attorney to advocate on your behalf and represent your case to the insurance company.
+The most effective step you can take to secure your right to fair compensation for your losses is to hire a wrongful death attorney to advocate on your behalf and represent your case to the insurance company.